 Oh that’s right, you can’t do an epic Lofoten road trip if you don’t have a car!

-After a quick search, it looks like cars are starting around $55/day for the summer, whereas in the autumn they drop to $45/day.
+After a quick search, it looks like car rentals in Bodø are starting around $55/day for the summer, whereas in the autumn they drop to $45/day.
 You can check the prices here

-You can also rent a car in Lofoten if you’re planning to fly there, though it’s considerably more expensive.
+Renting a car in Lofoten is usually considerably more expensive.
 I did this when I visited in December as I flew into Svolvær, and I paid around $100/day.
 You can check prices here

 Getting to Lofoten from Bodø by ferry (with a car)

 If you do choose to get your car in Bodø don’t worry, you can totally take it on the ferry – it will just cost extra.
 The ferry from Bodø to Moskenes takes between 3 and 4 hours.
-Our journey there was on the longer side and made me quite queasy (consider bringing medicine with you if you get seasick!) but the journey back was totally fine.
+This ferry often does make me quite queasy (consider bringing medicine with you if you get seasick!) but I get seasick really easily.

 The ferry timetable varies based on the time of year, but you can check the current times and prices here.

 The best time of year to visit Lofoten

-I asked a friend who grew up in Lofoten what other times of year she’d recommend visiting, and she said mid to late August is really nice, because the summer crowds from July are gone, the nights are dark enough for a chance to see the Northern Lights, and the weather still feels like summer and is warm enough for camping.
+I asked a friend who grew up in Lofoten what times of year she’d recommend visiting, and she said mid to late August is really nice, because the summer crowds from July are gone, the nights are dark enough for a chance to see the northern lights, and the weather still feels like summer and is warm enough for camping.